canix1/managedpriv/content/english/blog/Do You Allow Blank Passwords In Your Environment.md

 When users are delegated the permissions to do password resets on user accounts with ADS_UF_PASSWD_NOTREQD, they can set a blank password.
 <!--more-->

-A normal change password procedure by a user do not follow the <b>ADS_UF_PASSWD_NOTREQD</b>, it will follow the password policy in your domain or fine grained password policy if you got defined for the user.
+A normal change password procedure by a user do not follow the **ADS_UF_PASSWD_NOTREQD**, it will follow the password policy in your domain or fine grained password policy if you got defined for the user.
 <!--more-->

 So let say that an user with the delegate right to do password reset accidentally press OK in the password reset dialog box without the "User must change password at next logon" or someone in your organization with permissions to create user objects accentually runs a script that sets blank password.
 Then you will have accounts in you domain with no password.